uccellolabs/uccello-inventory/README.md

         'header' => [
             'total_excl_tax' => 'total_excl_tax', // Replace the value by the name of the field in your module (for automatic update)
             'total_incl_tax' => 'total_incl_tax', // Replace the value by the name of the field in your module (for automatic update)
-        ],
+            'total_vat' => 'total_vat', // Replace the value by the name of the field in your module (for automatic update) ],

       	// Replace all values by your columns names